 A student is ineligible for off-campus study in the following cases:

-- if she or he will not achieve sophomore status prior to participation on the off-campus program;
+- if they will not achieve sophomore status prior to participation on the off-campus program;

-- if she or he is on academic probation in the term preceding off-campus study or will not be in good academic standing at the time of participating in off-campus study;
+- if they are on academic probation in the term preceding off-campus study or will not be in good academic standing at the time of participating in off-campus study;

-- if she or he is on disciplinary probation in the term preceding off-campus study or will not be in good disciplinary standing at the time of participating in off-campus study; and/or
+- if they are on disciplinary probation in the term preceding off-campus study or will not be in good disciplinary standing at the time of participating in off-campus study; and/or

-- if she or he has a demonstrated history of behavioral issues inappropriate for off-campus study.
+- if they have a demonstrated history of behavioral issues inappropriate for off-campus study.

 In exceptional circumstances, final determination of eligibility will be made by the Committee on Off-Campus Programs.